 Goals & Steps are based on the key principles of Motivational Interviewing: an approach of meeting a young person "where they are" and taking small steps toward their goals.

 They are also based on SMART plans, as they are: Specific, Measurable, Actionable, Realistic, and Time-bound.
-Note: Goals & Steps are often, not always, time-bound - as many steps will be taken as needed to reach that goal in as short or long a timeframe as needed.
-Most Goals can be accomplished in less than a year.
+Note: Goals & Steps are often, not always, time-bound.